bobbingwide/oik-clone/readme.txt

 - pull content from other sites in a MultiSite installation
 - compare and update or import from self or a MultiSite site
 - clone virtual field - to display clones of current content

+New for version 2.2.0

+- Capability to clone comments attached to a post.
+Needed for the documentation of Gutenberg comment related blocks.

 New for version 2.0.0